fabricioanciaes/fexlguide/docs/characters/allen-snider.md

     </tr>
     <tr>
         <td><b>5HK</b></td>
         <td>Allen's dedicated anti-air button.
 This one works better for catching people jumping in far away, as its angle is pretty poor for people jumping right on top of you.
-Super cancellable, so is a decent way of starting Triple Break loops.
+Super cancellable, so is a decent way of starting [Triple Break Loop](#triplebreakloops)s.
 Whiffs on crouchers.
 Super Cancels.</td>
         <td>8</td>
         <td>-3</td>
         <td>-1</td>